przemek83/volbx/README.md

 8) Application should connect to given address and download content of `current` folder.

 **Remarks**:
-- Checksum should be used in correctness checks instead of size of files.
+- Checksum should be used instead of size of files in correctness checks.
 - When I've created VersionChecker I've decided to use simplest solution which I was able to create.
-I do not know if it is safe and 'proper' enough but it worked :D I'm not web deweloper ;)
+I do not know if it is safe and 'proper' enough but it worked for me.
+I'm not web developer ;)
 - Windows needs admin rights (as of ~2012) when executing files having in name strings like "update", "install" or "setup".
-Quite ugly name `VersionChecker` was picked to workaround that problem.
+I've picked name `VersionChecker` to workaround that problem.
-- On Windows updater cannot overwrite file which is being used (as of ~2012).
-There is a special mechanism for replacing used/locked files: closing Volbx, running updater, changing not used/blocked binaries/libs, replacing automatically used/blocked ones during next run of Volbx.
+- On Windows OS updater cannot overwrite file which are being used (as of ~2012).
+There is a special mechanism in place for replacing used/locked files:
+    * close Volbx,
+    * run updater,
+    * change not used/blocked binaries/libs,
+    * replace automatically used/blocked ones during next run of Volbx.

 ## Testing
 1) Compile project.
-2) Run target named tests.
+2) Run target named `tests`.
-3) Check test output, all tests should have status `PASSED`.
+3) Check output.
+All tests should have status `PASSED`.

 Tests are done using Qt test framework.

 ## Potential further improvements
-* Clean and simplify whole code (it was created between 2010 and 2013 when I had only few years of experience and veeery little knowledge how good code should look like...). (undergoing)
-* Upgrade whole code to use C++17/C++20 (undergoing)
+* Upgrade code to use C++20.
 * Measure and increase test coverage.
+* Setup CI with static analysis (CppCheck, Clang Tidy, Clazy).

-## More screenshots:
+## Some screenshots:
 ![Alt text](Screenshot2.jpg?raw=true "")![Alt text](Screenshot3.jpg?raw=true "")![Alt text](Screenshot4.jpg?raw=true "")